hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 layout: post
 ---

-Here is my <a href="#table">selection</a> of the best light travel tripods which I would consider to buy for my Sony A7III or A9.
+Here is my <a href="#table">selection</a> of the best tripods which I would consider to buy for a Sony A7III, A9 or a6500.

-The tripods in this post can also be used on the Sony A9 or a6500 since they share a similar form factor and weight.

-Also have a quick look on my [Tripod FAQ](#faq) before you buy one.
-Here you can also see which [tripods I use](#my-own-gear) on my trips or which [camera bags](http://www.hikeventures.com/best-camera-bags-cases) I would recommend.
-If you are into vlogging then you might also be interested in [this microphone](http://www.hikeventures.com/Sennheiser-MKE600/).

 <amp-img src="https://farm4.staticflickr.com/3625/13040988355_f0f5951202_k.jpg" width="2048" height="1536" alt="best tripods for Sony a7, a9 or a6500" layout="responsive"></amp-img>
 <br>